silagokth/NACU/readme.md

 # LICENSE
+NACU is part of SiLago

-NACU is free software: you can redistribute it and/or modify
+SiLago is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.

-NACU is distributed in the hope that it will be useful,
+SiLago is distributed in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License
-along with NACU, see `COPYING` file.
+along with SiLago, see `COPYING` file.
 If not, see <https://www.gnu.org/licenses/>.